 Doctoral candidates pursuing specialist training in medicine or dentistry and applying for 6-month positions are expected to supplement the application with the Letter of Commitment*** indicating how the doctoral training period will be integrated with clinical work.

-If you do not yet have study right in DPBM, you must provide a signed letter of commitment from the supervisors and coordinating academic.
+If you do not yet have a study right in the Doctoral Programme in Biomedicine, you must provide a signed letter of commitment (pdf) from the supervisor(s) and the coordinating professor mentioned in the application.
 Link to confirmation of supervision document.
 More details in the admissions for study right page.

 The recommendation letter must be completed by the primary supervisor in separate e-form by September 19th, 2022 at 12:00 noon EEST (link to e-form).
 It is the applicant's own responsibility to ask the supervisor to send a recommendation letter via e-form.
 Deadline for the recommendation letter is 19.9.2022 at 12.00 (local Helsinki time).
 The recommendation letters need to written in English.
 Recommendation letters are not accepted after the deadline.